joshlawlor/Movie-Watchlist-App/README.md

 This is the movie app!

-This is the app is Deployed [here](Link)!
+This is the app is Deployed FrontEnd [here](Link)!
 This app is designed to help people find movies!

 This repository contains: